tomasmihalyi/living-spec-power/steering/maintaining.md

 This guide covers how to keep Living Specs in sync with your codebase, Kiro specs, and evolving requirements.

-## Core Principle: Two-Level Architecture
+## Core Principle: User-Chosen Architecture

-The Living Spec is the **project-level source of truth**.
-It must:
+The user chooses their approach at project start:
+- **Kiro Spec**: Feature-level detail with formal methodology (EARS, property-based testing)
+- **Living Spec (AI-DLC approach)**: Project-level source of truth with hypothesis-driven development

+If using both, the Living Spec coordinates Kiro specs by:
-- Reference all Kiro feature specs in `.kiro/specs/`
+- Referencing all Kiro feature specs in `.kiro/specs/`
-- Track cross-cutting concerns and decisions
+- Tracking cross-cutting concerns and decisions
-- Stay in sync with code changes
-- Coordinate feature-level work

-Kiro specs handle **feature-level detail**.
-They contain:
-- Detailed requirements (EARS format)
-- Feature-specific design decisions
-- Implementation tasks
-- Property-based testing specs
+- Providing unified project context

 Your AI assistant handles bidirectional sync when you're explicit about what changed.